On weak convergence of stochastic wave equation with colored noise on $\mathbb{R}$: Proof of the main theorem

 We introduce some useful lemmas.
 The first lemma is a extension of the relation \eqref{fourier mode schwartz} to more general functions. \begin{lemma} If $f$ is lower semicontinuous, then for all Borel finite measures $\mu$ on $\R$,

 \end{lemma} This lemma is a modification of the Corollary 3.4 of \cite{foondun2013TAMS}, where the measure $\mu$ is assumed to be a Borel probability measure.
 In fact, for any Borel finite measure $\mu$, we can separate it as $\mu=\mu_+-\mu_-$, where both $\mu_+$ and $\mu_-$ are nonnegative and finite measures.
-By normalization to a probability measure, Lemma~\ref{fourier mode} follows. \begin{lemma}\cite[Proof of Lemma 3.1]{balan2015EJP} Let $G_t(x)$ be the wave kernel function and $\mathcal{F}G_t(\xi)$ be its Fourier transform, then for $\alpha\in (-1,1)$,
+By normalization to a probability measure, Lemma~\ref{fourier mode} follows.
+First we prove the following uniform boundedness result.